t-barrett/academic-kickstart/content/home/experience.md

 * Co-authored paper: "Where are you?
 The effect of uncertainty and its visual representation on location judgments in GPS-like displays."
 Awarded 2016 Raymond Nickerson Best Paper Award in Journal of Experimental Psychology: Applied.

-* Presented research at all-hands meetings in Salt Lake City and Santa Barbara, as well as Spatial Cognition .
+* Presented research at all-hands meetings in Salt Lake City and Santa Barbara, as well as CogSci 2016, Bremen, Germany.
   """

 [[experience]]